MEDIA EXPERT • POLITICAL ANALYST • AUTHOR • MODERATOR

 Frank’s contribution to the work, a chapter entitled “Finding Our Way,” discusses the role that news organizations and tech companies should play to help news consumers tell the difference between legitimate, fact-checked information and malevolent content that is designed to distract, confuse and divide.
 Frank also provides news consumers with critical definitions and tangible suggestions to survive the increasingly polluted information environment in which we find ourselves.
 Faced with trolls and bots, bad actors and “deep fakes,” the challenges are intensifying.
 Frank’s advice provides the tools to give serious news consumers a fighting chance.

 Educator and creator of planetforward.org

 Frank's commitment to education is a key part of his mission to inspire more informed and thoughtful citizens.
-As the director of GWU's School of Media and Public Affairs, he teaches students about inquiry and journalism and leads a faculty of nearly two dozen professors who are world-class experts in media studies and political communication.
+As the director of GWU's School of Media and Public Affairs, he teaches students about inquiry and journalism and leads a faculty of nearly two dozen professors who are world-class experts in journalism, media studies and political communication.

 As part of his work to empower new voices, Frank created PlanetForward.org, a multi-media project that brings college students and experts together to examine innovations that can “move the planet forward.”
 Planet Forward pursues its unique mission by teaching and rewarding environmental storytelling.
 The objective is nothing less than to inspire these future leaders and communicators to lead effective, compelling conversations about a more sustainable future.